Image via Flickr

 It’s the browsing experience.
 You come into a place, and you may have something in mind, but if you spend enough time you’ll probably find something else of interest as well.
 That’s what often happens.

-JA: That’s what makes a good bookstore: where you find what you didn’t even know you needed.subscribe to Ploughshares?
+JA: That’s what makes a good bookstore: where you find what you didn’t even know you needed.Might we be so bold as to suggest that you subscribe to Ploughshares?